oskitone/scout/assembly_guide/docs/make-some-noise.md

 ## Test

 With power on, turn up the volume with the potentiometer and press **SW2**.
-You should hear a tone from the headphones.
+You should hear a tone from the headphones in both the left and right channels.
 Power off.

 ![050300@0.5x.jpg](/img/pcb_assembly/050300@0.5x.jpg)

+If only one side of the headphones is making noise, check to see that the headphone jack is pushed all the way in.

-Not working as expected?
+Still working as expected?
 Check the [PCB troubleshooting](pcb-troubleshooting.md) section.
 Otherwise, continue to the next step.